htools-org/htools-blog/content/posts/hnsd-raspberry-pi-zero/index.md

 Press <kbd>Ctrl</kbd> + <kbd>Shift</kbd> + <kbd>X</kbd> (or <kbd>Cmd</kbd> +
 <kbd>Shift</kbd> + <kbd>X</kbd>)

-Note: this next step maybe only available if you are running the imager on a Mac OS.
-No worries, we can setup wifi manually.
+> Note: this next step is maybe available only if you are running the imager on
+> a Mac OS.
+If you don't see this step, no worries, we can setup wifi manually
+> later.

 ![Imager](images/imager3.png)